jpc342/Interactive-Lab-Hub/Final.md

 So we decided to give the cat a fluffy fur outer shell.
 We went to a GoodWill in the Upper East Side and found a fur sweater for only $7.
 The way we tailored this sweater is discussed later.

+![IMG_3099](https://user-images.githubusercontent.com/42717070/145835388-9e21ce18-d6ba-4844-b9fa-bf71eb66b09e.jpg)

 #### Appearance / Shape and Structure

-![IMG_3099](https://user-images.githubusercontent.com/42717070/145835388-9e21ce18-d6ba-4844-b9fa-bf71eb66b09e.jpg)

 To create the cats cardboard skelton, we found some 3D model puzzles online and used to a laser cutter to cut them pieces.
 This process took us much time and experimentation.
-The first cat 3D model puzzles we found looked nice but when cut there was way too many pieces and we struggled to put it together.
-This lead us to finding a new model with less pieces that was more managable for our project.
-Once we selected our model we had to experiment with cardboard thickness to find the best possible skeltons for our kitties.
+The first cat 3D model puzzles we found looked nice but when cut there were  too many pieces, and we struggled to put it together.
+This led us to look for a new model with less pieces that was more manageable for our project.
+Once we selected our model, we had to experiment with cardboard thickness to find the best possible skeletons for our kitties.

-Complicated cat 3D model puzzle:
+Over-complicated cat 3D model puzzle:

 <img width="548" alt="Screen Shot 2021-12-12 at 10 56 34 PM" src="https://user-images.githubusercontent.com/73661058/145750070-ba868da3-1f17-4aed-983a-bf56a8d5b873.png">